 World War II Memorial

 After leaving Mr. Lincoln begin walking east, along Constitution Avenue, with the capitol dome in the distance.
-This is a particularly lovely section of the walk as it is lined with shade trees and follows alongside the reflection pool.
+This is a particularly lovely section of the walk.
+It is lined with shade trees and follows alongside the reflection pool.

 At 17th Street and Constitution Avenue, you can stop to take in the beautiful fountains of the World War II Memorial.
 The Memorial was completed in 2004.
 It pays tribute to those who served in all branches of the armed forces during World War II.